 James fell in love with body piercing in the late ‘80s, after discovering Gauntlet and PFIQ magazine.
-While studying jewelry and metalsmithing at the University of the Arts, he passionately sought out any publication he could find about piercing.
+While studying jewelry and metalsmithing at the University of the Arts in Philadelphia, he passionately sought out any publication he could find about piercing.
 For him, body piercing was revolutionary: it blended art, punk culture, sex and sexuality, and was part of a movement that increasingly saw the body as political.

 In his over twenty-five years in the industry, James has been actively involved at an industry-wide level in legislative, educational, and public relations projects.
 He has taught numerous classes at the annual Association of Professional Piercers Conference and Exposition, spoken on body modification at the University of Pennsylvania School of Nursing, talked about writing as a life skill to students at Temple University, and lectured on body piercing at events and locations as diverse as the APP/LBP seminars in Mexico City and BMXnet in Essen, Germany.